elastisys/compliantkubernetes/docs/user-guide/network-model.md

 1. Annotation indicating the issuer to use.
 1. Target namespace where the object will be created.
-1. Placing a host in the TLS config will determine what ends up in the cert’s subjectAltNames.
+1. Placing a host in the TLS configuration will determine what ends up in the cert’s subjectAltNames.
 1. The created certificate is stored in this secret.

 !!!important